20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 If like me you've hit this point and are feeling a bit tired, don't worry.
 These are rules we can refer back to whenever we need them, and the footnotes will contain lots of examples.
 Here's a picture of my cat for making it this far:

-## Geodesics: the basics
+## Raytracing as differential equations, in 3d

 What we're trying to accomplish here in this article is basic raytracing.
-In a normal, 3d raytracer, we construct a ray with a start position $x^i$, and a velocity $v^i == dx^i/ds$, where ds is a parameter that is often time.
-If we're raytracing simple 3d graphics, rays travel in straight lines, and its universal to simply consider that rays have a *direction* instead of a velocity - ignoring the parameter.
-When this is true, $ds$ becomes pretty arbitrary, and we no longer care about the exact magnitude of $v^\mu$
+In a normal, 3d raytracer, we construct a ray with a start position $x^i$, and a velocity $v^i == dx^i/ds$, where $s$ is a parameter that is often time.
+If we're raytracing simple 3d graphics, rays travel in straight lines.
+In general, we don't care about the magnitude of $v^\mu$, as it simply corresponds to rescaling $ds$.
+Eg 3 meters/second is equivalent to 30 meters/decasecond

-To find a point on a ray when rays move in straight lines, we can simply do $x_2^\mu = x^\mu + v^\mu * ds$, where $ds$ may either be time, or just an arbitrary length

 Lets imagine that our rays do not move in straight lines, and that at every point in space, an acceleration $a^\mu$ is applied to our ray.
-To find the points on our ray in the general case, we must therefore integrate.
+To find the points on our ray in the general case, we must integrate some basic equations of motion.
 That is to say, we need to solve the following equations for $x$

 $$dx^\mu/dt = v^\mu \\
 dv^\mu/dt = a^\mu\\